luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-cells and it still is for the reason that you need to harness nature's way of giving your stem cells you want to stem cell transplant right now you're gonna fast it's the fastest way to increase your stem cells so these stem cells come out of the bone marrow
+cells and it still is for the reason that you need to harness nature's way of giving your stem cells you want to stem cell transplant right now you're going to fast it's the fastest way to increase your stem cells so these stem cells come out of the bone marrow